crcn/node-awsm/README.md

 ### Awsm gives you a mongodb-like interface for controlling AWS.
+This project is currently alpha-ish.

 Here's how: